RolandJansen/intermix/README.md

 > The arguments to createNoteEvent() are: The unique ID of the receiver, the tone (string or midi note number) and the velocity between 0 and 1.
+There is an optional "duration" parameter that we don't need here.

 ... and add it at different points to a part: